WHAT IS IT?

 Porsche quotes a kerb weight of 1430kg for the car which makes the car appear to have become a trifle porkier than its predecessor, but Preuninger has responded to that accusation by saying that “if you compare apples to apples the new car is about 10kg lighter, but we can’t show that on paper because the certification process has changed.
 You used to be able to take the lightest spec the customer can choose and quote that as the car’s weight, which is fair, but now we have to have some more equipment in the car.”

-In case you really wanted to pare weight out of the car, the optional $34,390 Weissach pack saves 28kg and swaps the magnesium roof panel for a carbon fibre reinforced plastic (CFRP) item, while the bonnet is also CFRP, as are the front and rear anti-roll bars and coupling rods.
-Rear wing and mirror shells, six-point racing harness, forged magnesium wheels.
+In case you really wanted to pare weight out of the car, the optional $34,390 Weissach pack saves 16.5kg and swaps the magnesium roof panel for a carbon fibre reinforced plastic (CFRP) item, while the bonnet is also CFRP, as are the front and rear anti-roll bars and coupling rods.
+Rear wing and mirror shells and six-point racing harnesses are also included, but the forged magnesium alloy wheels (which save another 11.5kg) are an extra expense and are only available from February 2019.

 READ NEXT: Porsche 911 GT3 RS - Data Driven